NachiyammaiAlagappanal/Game/readme.md

 ## Steps to do

 * Display a board.
-	* Background-colour to be set to Lightpink
+	* Background-colour to be set to Lightpink.
-	* Set the Width and Height to same value to make a board in square shape
+	* Set the width and height to same value to make the board in square shape.
-	* To make the board in a center position take the viewport width and subtract it by (divide the board size)
+	* To make the board in a center position take the viewport width and subtract it by (divide the board size).
-	* similarly for height
+	* similarly for height.

-* Displat a object
+* Display an object
-	* fix the sides of the object randomly ranging between 5 to 10
+	* fix the size of the object randomly ranging between 5 to 10.
-	* set the background colour to black
+	* set the background colour to black.
-	* Make the object to be placed within the board by setting top, bottom values based on the calculation
+	* Place the object to be placed within the board by setting top, bottom values based on the calculation.
-	* randomly
+	*